Credit Card Debt: The Definitive Guide

 Consolidate bills and BNPL payments, effortlessly manage your budget, and avoid overdraft fees.
 Join Cushion now and build your credit history with the payments you’re already making.

-Managing Credit Card Debt
+How to Manage Your Credit Card Debt

 In this section, you’ll learn how you can take action to overcome credit card debt.
 These tips will not be one-size-fits-all.
 Your debt journey is personal.
-Your debt solution should be too.
+Your debt solution should be, too.

 When it comes to finances, you have a lot more control than you might realize.
 One way to take control of your finances: Take a proactive approach to your credit card APR.

 You might not have luck negotiating your interest rate with your credit card company initially.
-Think of this as something you can do once you’ve established to your issuer that you’re a good borrower.
+But you can think of this as something you can do once you’ve established to your issuer that you’re a good borrower.

 Interest rates fluctuate with the market.
 Both you and your lender have the power to tip the scales.
 Some reasons that you might want to lower your interest rate include: